 Ramen.
-How could something so simple be so delicious?
-After all, it's just noodles and broth, not to mention various accoutrements.
+So simple yet so delicious, a timeless pairing of noodles and broth, not to mention various accoutrements.
 Chewy noodles that have been cooked to the exact level of softness requested by the diner, that is.
 And broths varying from the light and salty kind to one made by slow-cooking pork bones for hours to create a rich, creamy, intense soup base.
-Oh, and toppings that usually include pork that's been braised in soy sauce, sake and sugar until it's meltingly tender, plus soft-boiled eggs marinated in a mix of ingredients that are often a closely guarded secret.
+Toppings that usually include pork that's been braised in soy sauce, sake and sugar until it's meltingly tender, plus soft-boiled eggs marinated in a mix of ingredients that are often a closely guarded secret.

-Okay, ramen's not so simple after all, but it is simply delicious.
-From creamy tonkatsu style to the lighter miso broth, we’ve assembled our definitive list of the best ramen in Melbourne.
+Okay, ramen's not so simple after all, but it is undeniably delicious.
+From creamy tonkatsu style to the lighter miso broth, we’ve assembled our definitive list of the best ramen in Melbourne for 2022: